 He was an American Council of Learned Societies Fellow.
 He was elected to membership in The Biblical Colloquium.
 He was President of the Biblical Colloquium West.
 He received three awards for Outstanding Teaching at the University of California.

-He has lectured at the National Cathedral in Washington, DC. and at Yale; Harvard; Princeton; Cambridge; The Hebrew University, Jerusalem; UCLA; University of California, Berkeley; University of North Carolina, Chapel Hill; UNC Asheville; UNC Greensboro; University of Judaism; Ohio State; Cal Tech; University of Miami; University of Nebraska, Omaha; University of Nevada; University of Hartford; Arizona State University; Knox College; McMaster University; Creighton University; Texas A&M University; University of Florida; the American Schools of Oriental Research, Jerusalem; the World Congress of Jewish Studies, Jerusalem; Jewish Theological Seminary; UC Riverside; UC Davis; UC Santa Barbara; UC Santa Cruz; Linfield College; Wright State University; San Diego State University; Siegal College; Society of Biblical Literature; Association for Jewish Studies; Temple University, Philadelphia, Marking the 200th Anniversary of the United States Constitution.
+He has lectured at the National Cathedral in Washington, DC. and at Yale; Harvard; Princeton; Cambridge; The Hebrew University, Jerusalem; UCLA; University of California, Berkeley; University of North Carolina, Chapel Hill; UNC Asheville; UNC Greensboro; American Jewish University; Ohio State; Cal Tech; University of Miami; Emory University; University of Nebraska, Omaha; University of Nevada; University of Hartford; Arizona State University; Knox College; McMaster University; Creighton University; Texas A&M University; University of Florida; the American Schools of Oriental Research, Jerusalem; the World Congress of Jewish Studies, Jerusalem; Jewish Theological Seminary; UC Riverside; UC Davis; UC Santa Barbara; UC Santa Cruz; Southern Methodist University; Linfield College; Wright State University; University of Dayton; San Diego State University; Siegal College; Society of Biblical Literature; Association for Jewish Studies; Biblical Archaeology Society; Temple University, Philadelphia, Marking the 200th Anniversary of the United States Constitution.

 He has given over two hundred lectures at non-academic institutions around the United States.